Explore the Ancient Greeks through a range of activities which you can mix and match to create your perfect museum experience.

-These sessions are briefly introduced by one of our facilitators who will provide you with all the resources you need to lead your class through your choice of a range of available activities.
+These sessions are briefly introduced by a member of museum staff who will provide you with all the resources you need to lead your class through your choice of a range of available activities.
 Teacher notes are provided and will be sent to you prior to your visit.

 Your students will need to split into groups and each group will investigate a small number of Ancient Greek artefacts and replicas.
 Some of these objects are very old and may be a little fragile so a member of your staff or accompanying adult must work with each group to ensure your pupils are supervised at all times.

 There is a selection of activities to choose from alongside the handling objects.
 Each lasts for 45 minutes and can be used individually or you might combine a few for a longer museum visit.

 Gentleman Jim and the Greeks – a museum trail.

 Your pupils will be provided with a clipboard, pencil and a printed trail to help them explore how the Greeks continue to influence us today.
 Cost is £1 per pupil.
 Suitable for KS2 – 3 and advanced ESOL students.

 Your pupils will be provided with a creative pack inspired by our Ancient Greek collections.
 It will contain instructions and all the materials needed to make an individual section of a frieze so you can combine each pupils work to create a class frieze back at school and display around your classroom walls.
 Cost is £1 per pupil.
 Suitable for KS1 – 2 and intermediate ESOL students